Examples of Sexual Harassment: Everything You Need to Know

 Sexual harassment in the workplace is a type of discrimination.
 It includes any unwelcome comments, demeans regarding sex, gender or sexual orientation.3 min read

+Examples of sexual harassment include any unwelcome comments, demeanor, or actions regarding sex, gender, or sexual orientation.
 Sexual harassment in the workplace is a type of discrimination.
-It includes any unwelcome comments, demeanor, or actions regarding sex, gender, or sexual orientation.

 Sexual vs. Non-Sexual Harassment

 Sexual harassment is the type of harassment most commonly reported in company environments and interviews, but non-sexual harassment is also common.